 Martha Tecca works for Community Care of Lyme and the Well-being in the Nation Network, where she focuses on building community – connections, partnerships, and a generous neighborly spirit – so that everyone can live the healthy life they choose.
 Additionally, she has experience in measurement and management to improve individual and collective well-being, as well as organizational start-up and strategy.
 She has a specialty in rural communities, aging and intergenerational populations, and end-of-life care.

-Martha joined the Steering Committee because of it’s positive, well-coordinated, and powerful network of leaders, who are committed to listening and learning together.
+Martha joined the Steering Committee because of its positive, well-coordinated, and powerful network of leaders, who are committed to listening and learning together.
 She aims to make a difference where it matters in New Hampshire and across New England and serves as a model for collaborative efforts across the country.
 Martha is no stranger to NHAHA’s efforts, as she also is a member of the Measurement and Strategic Planning work groups.

 Martha is committed to helping the senior community of New Hampshire maintain their quality of life as they age, and she also practices what she preaches!
 She is a part of the “Wild Mountain Mama” group which consists of herself and fifteen other women who’ve been together 25+ years and enjoying hiking, sharing experiences, and growing older together.